 Command(s) completed successfully.

-Now you can see, data is sorted by Professional in Ascending Order, and then by Yearly Income in descending order.
+Now you can see that the data is sorted by Professional in Ascending Order and then by Yearly Income in descending order.

-This section covers the creation it using management studio
+This section covers the creation of clustered indexes using a management studio.

 Use Object Explorer

 In this example, we show you how to create it using the Management Studio.
-To do so, please go to the Object Explorer and expand the Database folder in which the table had.
+To do so, please go to the Object Explorer and expand the Database folder in which the table.

-Please expand the table on which you want to create, and Right-click on the Indexes folder will open the context menu.
-Please select New and then select the Clustered.. option
+Please expand the table you want to create and Right-click on the Indexes folder to open the context menu.
+Please select New and then select the Clustered.. option.

 Once you choose the option, a new window will be opened.
-Please change the Name.
+Please change the clustered index Name.

-Click on the Add button, and select the column name on which you want to specify the Clustered Index.
+Click on the Add button, and select the column name on which you want to specify.
 For now, we are choosing the Yearly Income column.

 Please change the sort order